annibale-x/Easylang/README.md

 ![Open WebUI Plugin](https://img.shields.io/badge/Open%20WebUI-Plugin-blue?style=flat&logo=openai)
 ![License](https://img.shields.io/github/license/annibale-x/EasyLang?color=green)

-‼️ **Logic, valves, and anchoring features are subject to rapid refinement** until the stable **v1.x** release.
+⚠️ **IMPORTANT: Early Release & Beta Notice**
+This project is only 3 days old.
+While the core logic is solid, it has not yet been extensively stress-tested for all possible edge cases.
+The filter is currently undergoing intensive development and testing.
+Please be patient with any anomalies or unexpected behavior.
+If you encounter bugs or logic errors, please open an [issue](https://github.com/annibale-x/Easylang/issues) on GitHub.

 ---

 ### 📖 The Philosophy

-EasyLang was created for power users who operate in multi-language environments removing the "copy-paste-translate" friction by baking the intelligence directly into the prompt bar.
+EasyLang was created for power users who operate in multi-language environments, removing the "copy-paste-translate" friction by baking the intelligence directly into the prompt bar.

 Whether you are debugging code in English or chatting in French, the filter adapts its anchoring logic to match your current cognitive flow.